phannhat17/Hust-EDR-Server/README.md

 ### Prerequisites

 - Python 3.8+
+- Docker compose
-- Node.js 16+ and npm/pnpm
+- Node.js 16+ and npm & pnpm
 - Elasticsearch instance
 - ElastAlert container (optional, for rule execution)
+- Go lang for agent compile or you can use the prebuilt executable available in the Releases section.

 ### Backend Setup